UI vs. API Automation Testing: Understanding the Differences

 Costs

-Both UI and API testing have their own costs.
+Both have their own costs.
 Obviously, one is always higher than the other, and in this case, UI testing is the one that will require more money for maintenance.
-In comparison, API testing only has a medium maintenance cost.
+In comparison, API test only has a medium maintenance cost.

 Different Execution Time